kairosdb/metrics4j/README.md

 **Note** The template formatter uses `%{}` so as to not be confused with `${}` used by hocon substitution - and so you can use both in a template. like so `template: ${metric-prefix}".%{className}.%{methodName}.%{tag.status}.%{field}"`
-I only quote the template replace portion.
+You only quote the template replace portion.

 * _template:_ template to use when formatting metric names, see above.